Book a Free Session

 To apply for the Yale MBA program, applicants are required to submit the following documents :

-Any particular GPA is not mentioned by the University for admission into Yale MBA.
+GPA Any particular GPA is not mentioned by the University for admission into Yale MBA.
 Instead, a thorough evaluation of each applicant is conducted by the admissions committee in which they take into account of a number of aspects outside of academic performance.

-The typical GMAT score for those accepted into the MBA program at the Yale School of Management (Yale SOM) fluctuates from year to year and is susceptible to change.
-The average Yale MBA GMAT requirement for the class of 2023, according to the institution, was 727, with a range of values from 580 to 790.
+GMAT The typical GMAT score for those accepted into the MBA program at the Yale School of Management (Yale SOM) fluctuates from year to year and is susceptible to change.
+The average Yale MBA GMAT score for the class of 2023, according to the institution, was 727, with a range of values from 580 to 790.

-Both the GMAT and GRE are accepted by the Yale School of Management (Yale SOM) for admission to their MBA program.
+GRE Both the GMAT and GRE are accepted by the Yale School of Management (Yale SOM) for admission to their MBA program.
 The average GRE scores of accepted students are not made public, and there is no set minimum GRE score needed for admission.
 However, the class of 2023 had a median GRE of 164.

-Students in the Yale School of Management (Yale SOM) MBA program have varying levels of job experience, which might fluctuate from year to year.
+Average work experience Students in the Yale School of Management (Yale SOM) MBA program have varying levels of job experience, which might fluctuate from year to year.
 The average amount of job experience for the class of 2023, on the other hand, was 4.7 years, ranging from 0 to 14 years.

-IELTS and TOEFL scores are accepted by the Yale School of Management (Yale SOM) as proof of English competence.
+IELTS IELTS and TOEFL scores are accepted by the Yale School of Management (Yale SOM) as proof of English competence.
 The minimum IELTS score needed for admission is 7.0, and each exam part must be passed with a minimum score of 6.0. (reading, writing, speaking, and listening).

 Yale MBA Deadlines